CaptainCrowbar/unicorn-lib/unicorn/file.md

 **`fs_fullname`**  | Return full file names
 **`fs_hidden`**    | Include hidden files
 **`fs_unicode`**   | Skip files with non-Unicode names

-An iterator over the files in a directory.
-Normally you should call the `directory()` function to get an iterator range, rather than explicitly constructing a `[Native]DirectoryIterator`.
-Note that this is an input (i.e. single pass) iterator (a restriction imposed by the way the underlying system APIs work).

 If the name passed to the constructor, or to the `directory()` function, refers to a file that does not exist or is not a directory, it will simply be